Church Of San Pedro De Atacama, Chile

 Fun ally, I applied the finishing touches.
 A few tiny details, the removal of masking fluid and stamping in the metal fence with an old credit card.
 And that was me done.

 The final painting isn’t perfect but I’m happy with it.
-Maybe if an inch and a half of boring stuff we’re cropped off the left it would look better.
+Maybe if an inch and a half of boring stuff were to be cropped off the left it would look better.
 But the colours in those left facing walls are amazing and I like how the church contrasts against the sky, with some little bits of white paper separating the two of them in places.
 This one’s up for sale

 <Edit: I’ve just made it to the end of Derek’s YouTube video.
 I wasn’t expecting him to crash one of my paintings from 15 months ago!>